widgetti/reacton/README.md

    * The button description text is repeated twice (once for initialization at `"Clicked 0 times"` and once in the event handler `f"Clicked {clicks} times"`)
    * An event handler is attached, which we need to detach if we do not want to leak resources
-   * There is not good place/namespace to store the `clicks` variables, did the `global` trigger you?
+   * There is no good place/namespace to store the `clicks` variables, did the `global` trigger you?
-   * This code is in no way re-useble / composable.
+   * This code is in no way re-useable / composable.

-Nothing that can be solved, but the burden is on you to come up with solutions.
+These issues can be solved, but the burden is on you to come up with solutions.

 ### Using react-ipywidgets

 If we solve the same problem using react-ipywidgets, we create (like ReactJS) a reusable component that describes the widgets we want, and it's up to `react_ipywidgets` to show/update/modify the widget in an efficient way.

-Using `react.use_state` we explicitly say we need a piece of local state, that we initialize it to 0.
-Using `on_click` your event handler will be attached and detached when needed, and your function will be re-executed when the state changes (the click count).
+Using `react.use_state`, we explicitly say we need a piece of local state, with an initialize value of `0`.
+Using `on_click`, your event handler will be attached and detached when needed, and your function will be re-executed when the state changes (the click count).

 ```python
 import react_ipywidgets as react